Manage Delta Sharing providers (for data recipients)

 View providers

-To view a list of available data providers, you can use Data Explorer, the Databricks Unity Catalog CLI, or the SHOW PROVIDERS SQL command in a Databricks notebook or the Databricks SQL query editor.
+To view a list of available data providers, you can use Catalog Explorer, the Databricks Unity Catalog CLI, or the SHOW PROVIDERS SQL command in a Databricks notebook or the Databricks SQL query editor.

 Permissions required: You must be a metastore admin or have the USE PROVIDER privilege to view all providers in the metastore.
 Other users have access only to the providers that they own.

-1. In your Databricks workspace, click Data Icon Data.
+1. In your Databricks workspace, click Catalog icon Catalog.

 2. In the left pane, expand the Delta Sharing menu and select Shared with me.